 Because of the high rates of speed in a polygon system, marking is performed by firing (or not) a single laser pulse at each pixel location.
 Laser power control is static for the entire pixel line.
-The implementation uses 1 bit per pixel Raster Mode 0 where pixels are fired on-the-fly, but without pixel-level power control.
+The implementation is similar to Raster Mode 0 where pixels are fired on-the-fly, but without pixel-level power control.